Best Known For

 Answer questions and see how you rank against other players.Play Now

-Journalist, television personality, author.
-Born Joan Blunden on September 19, 1950, in Fair Oaks, California.
-On Good Morning America for nearly two decades, Joan Lunden was one of the most popular television co-hosts.
-Growing up in Sacramento, she lost her father, a surgeon, when she was only 13 years old.
-A pilot, he died when he crashed his plane.
+Joan Lunden was born Joan Elise Blunden on September 19, 1950, in Fair Oaks, California.
+On Good Morning America for nearly two decades, Lunden was one of the most popular television co-hosts.
+Growing up in Sacramento, Joan lost her father, a surgeon and pilot, in a plane crash when she was only 13 years old.

 Lunden started at the ground level in the news business.
 She was hired as a trainee for KCRA's news department in 1973, but quickly rose up the ranks.
 By 1975, Lunden was a weather person, reporter, and anchor for the station.
 That year, she left her native California for New York City to take a job at WABC.
 An article in People magazine that Lunden was very inexperienced when she arrived and it showed in her reporting.
 "Her name was changed from Blunden to avoid being called 'Blunder,'" the article stated.
 While it was not the smoothest transition, Lunden eventually found her way and even began contributing consumer reports to ABC's national program, Good Morning America (GMA).